nparkhe83/Jenkins-Sonarqube-Docker-TF/Instructions/Cleanup-Instructions.md

 <details>

-<summary>Clean up resources completely</summary>
+<summary>Clean up all resources</summary>

+> This will remove every resource created by the scripts and by Terraform.
+Project and storage bucket used to store terraform state will be removed.

 ```
-> cd scripts
-> export PATH=$PATH:${pwd}
-> tf-destroy.sh
+> make clear_resources
 ```

-You can choose whether to delete project and bucket.
-If you delete project and bucket, you will have to change defaults or specify their values when running tf-create.sh
+_If you delete project and bucket, defaults need to be updated.
+Edit `scripts/default-values.sh` or specify their values when running `scripts/tf-create.sh`_

 </details>